2018 Holiday Gift Guide for The Traveler

 Kmono Backpack: I was a tote bag traveler all my life until my friend Jackie turned me onto this Kmono backpack and totally converted me.
 This backpack looks small but can fit SO much.
 I easily fit my laptop, wallet, chargers, umbrella and water bottle in this no problem.
 It’s great quality and has a really nice bright red lining that makes it feel a little fancy.
 I have the fabric one, but it also comes in black leather as well.
 Kmono was running 20% off on their website as a recent promotion.
 Otherwise, check out eBags which usually carries this brand.

-Tory Burch Cross Body: The two-item carry-on limit can be a real pain in the butt for my fellow female travelers who usually have a laptop bag/backpack, a carry-on suitcase and a purse.
+Tory Burch Cross Body: The two-item carry-on limit can be a real pain in the butt for my fellow female travelers who usually have a laptop bag/backpack, a carry-on suitcase and a purse will need to travel in transport you can hire Ferrari rental in Dubai for the same.
 What I love about the smaller TB cross body bags is they easily fit into my backpack or tote bag, so it falls within the 2-item limit when I board, and then I just take it out when I get on the plane.
 The style I have is no longer sold but this is a very similar style.
 I always go for nylon travel bags so I can easily wipe them down since airplanes are gross and I don’t want to risk getting a leather bag damaged or dirty shoving it under the seat in front of me.

 Kate Spade Passport Holder: This is a nice gift that most people wouldn’t splurge on for themselves.
 I have it for my passport which helps when I am frantically packing for an international trip and cannot find my passport, it’s usually easily found under a pile on my desk in this fancy holder.
 It’s also easy to quickly pull your passport out of this holder when showing it to the customs agents.